The Best Ryan Gosling Movies And How To Watch Them

 The Place Beyond The Pines (2012)

-In order to provide for his lover (Eva Mendes) and their newborn child, a motorcycle rider (Gosling) turns to bank robbery, which then puts him on the trail of a hot shot rookie cop (Bradley Cooper) in Schenectady, New York.
+What it's about: In order to provide for his lover and their newborn child, a motorcycle rider turns to bank robbery, which then puts him on the trail of a hotshot rookie cop in Schenectady, New York.

-Why it’s one of Ryan Gosling’s best: Gosling’s second time working with director Derek Cianfrance was 2012’s The Place Beyond the Pines – another bleak romance and intense crime drama in which he plays a skilled stunt rider living a double life as a criminal and sparked his romance with Mendes, who is now his wife.
+Why it’s one of Ryan Gosling’s best: The Place Beyond the Pines – another bleak romance and intense crime drama starring Gosling as a skilled stunt rider living a double life as a criminal – sparked his romance with Mendes, who is now his wife.

-Stream The Place Beyond the Pines on Starz.
+How to watch The Place Beyond the Pines

 Ryan Gosling in Drive